 As of now many automotive companies still have to acclimate to the payment industry.
 The paradigm shift towards cars as mobile payment facilitators only happened quite recently.
 General Motors took the first steps a mere five years back with their OnStar Go system.

 But there is an upside to this: The playing field is not yet divided between just a few technology leaders.
-Manufacturers who proactively develop smart solutions can act as a transformative force, positioning themselves ahead of the competition.
+Car makers who proactively develop smart solutions can act as a transformative force, positioning themselves ahead of the competition.

-There is no lack of possible use cases for automotive payments.
+There is no lack of possible use cases for automotive payment systems.
 Examples include:

 Toll and Penalty Payments